 The 2025 National Inclusion Week theme is ‘Now is the Time’.
 This week-long campaign aims to remind organisations that creating an inclusive workplace is not something to put on a future to-do list – now is the time to act.

-This year’s theme, emphasises the importance of taking prompt action in organisations to take practical steps in embedding a sustainable, inclusive workplace culture.
+This year’s theme emphasises the importance of taking prompt action in organisations to implement practical steps in embedding a sustainable and inclusive workplace culture.
 One key area where companies can make a meaningful change for their current and future employees is through digital accessibility.

 Putting accessibility at the heart of an organisation ensures that all colleagues can access the digital tools, documents, platforms and systems they need to succeed within their roles.
 It’s about removing barriers, opening doors, and creating a culture where every individual is empowered to thrive.